What is Whey Protein? – Everything You Need to Know

 Whey protein concentrate

-• Advantage: cheaper price
+• Advantage: lower price

 Whey protein isolate

-• Disadvantage: may taste bitter
+• Disadvantage: can taste bitter

 Whey protein hydrolysate